List of Icelandic-language poets

 List of Icelandic language poets is a list of poets that write or have written in the Icelandic language, either in Old Norse or a more modern form of Icelandic.
 Hence the list includes a few Norwegians and an earl of the Orkney Islands.
-The names given are usually each poet's first name and patronym, unless he or she is better known by a nickname or a chosen pen name.
+The names given are usually each poet's first name and patronym, unless they are better known by a nickname or a chosen pen name.
 All names are given in their Modern Icelandic form.